pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/Non-US/DOA (Non-US) JIRA (under construction).md

 >
 > Kindly wait for further notice.
 Thank you.

-To request a replacement, proceed with the [[Refund Process]].
+When confirming the package is delivered, proceed with the [[Refund Process]].

+After issuing a refund, close the support request on Zendesk.

-### 7. Close the JIRA ticket.
+### 7. Close the JIRA ticket
-Close the JIRA by changing the status from "In Progress" to "Closed".
+When everything is done, close the JIRA by changing the status from "In Progress" to "Closed".
 (END)

 ![[Pasted image 20231116143311.png]]